 1.2 Training programmes reflect relevant national guidance

-Demonstrate that at least one member of staff has attended the National School of Healthcare Science STP Train the Trainer event and confirmation that learning has been cascaded to colleagues.
-A School presentation has been developed and is available to do this.
+Demonstrate that at least one member of staff has attended the School’s STP training for trainers session and confirmation that learning has been cascaded to colleagues.
 Please provide copies certificates of attendance.
 If staff have not attended, please send an email to the School requesting a place at the next available event and confirm that there is a plan in place.

 1.3 Department can deliver professional training to high standard.
 Staff development includes supervision and delivery of training

 Completion of the document ‘Evidence of meeting requirements for STP Training Officer Role form’, is a requirement for accreditation.

 For all other staff involved in any significant extent in training, Please use the ‘Education and Training qualifications form’.
 You can include CVs as additional evidence, we need to see that the majority of the people involved in the delivery of training and assessment.